thillRobot/carla_simulator/docs/ros_bridge.md

       Successfully installed pip-21.3.1
 ```

-Install the neccessary python packages for the compile in the venv with pip.
+Install the neccessary python packages for the compile in the venv with pip. (do not install 'em')
 ```
-pip install catkin-pkg catkin-tools rospkg empy # do not install 'em'
+pip install catkin-pkg catkin-tools rospkg empy numpy pygame
 ```